 Patients taking part will also complete a questionnaire to ask their opinion about the current model of follow-up consultations.

 Patients will be at least 18 years old, and will have received treatment for CML for at least 12 months.
 They will have consented to take part.
-Patients will be identified with the support of the charity Bloodwise and the UCLH CML Clinic team.
+Patients will be identified with the support of Bloodwise, CML Support; other agreeable CML patient support groups and the UCLH CML Clinic team.

 How the results of the research will be used

 The results will inform the UCLH Pharmacy Oncology Team as to whether further work in this area needs to be carried out, either within UCLH, or on a wider scale through the London Cancer Chemotherapy Expert Review Group and the Haematology Pathway Board.

 Future work could include examining whether web-based video consultations:

 - are acceptable to healthcare professionals